petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 rfdevice.cleanup()
 ```

-Note that this method is suitable only for numbers!
+⚠️ WARNING: Note that this method is suitable only for numbers!

-In order to send text:
+Sending text:

 ```
 from rpi_rf import RFDevice